 In 2008, Little River established a Welcome Center in our Jubilee Room for international students at the nearby Annandale campus of the Northern Virginia Community College.
 The program provides an opportunity, one afternoon a week, for international students to practice their English speaking skills in an informal, relaxed setting and for Little River members and the students to learn about each other’s cultures.

 Fair Trade Holiday Festival

-Each year, during the Christmas season, the Christian Social Action Committee (CSAC) hosts an annual Fair Trade Festival, featuring fair trade products made by poor and disadvantaged artisans from around the world.
-These purchases help to establish a sustainable market to provide a stable income for artisans who would otherwise be unemployed or underemployed.
+The Board of Outreach and Social Justice—formerly the Board of Missions and Christian Social Action Committee—hosts an annual Fair Trade Festival featuring fair trade products made by disadvantaged artisans from around the world.
+Purchases of these products help establish a sustainable market to provide stable income for artisans who would otherwise not be fully employed.

-Over the past several years CSAC has worked with SERRV, a nonprofit alternative trade organization that promotes justice and progress for people in developing countries, in offering this holiday festival.
-In 2009 CSAC collaborated with the Alexandria store of Ten Thousand Villages, one of the world's largest fair trade organizations, and with The Giving Circle of Reston, a group of low-income women who produce homemade soaps and sachets, in making these fair trade items available to Little River members and friends.
+Over the past several years CSAC, and now the Board, has worked with SERRV, a nonprofit alternative trade organization that promotes justice and progress for people in developing countries, in offering this holiday festival.
+In 2009, CSAC began collaborating with two different organizations to make these items available: the Alexandria store of one of the world's largest fair trade organizations, Ten Thousand Villages, and the Giving Circle of Reston, a group of low-income women who produce homemade soaps and sachets.
+Look for the Fair Trade Holiday Festival the weekend before Thanksgiving.